Bal7hazar/goblin-slayer-contracts/README.md

 Gold can be used to buy in-game bonuses, like extra rounds in duels.
 Note that the in-game shop is inaccessible during duels.

+#### Titles and Recognition

-Titles and Recognition: Accumulated experience and gold grant players titles that are visible to others in the leaderboard.
+Accumulated experience and gold grant players titles that are visible to others in the leaderboard.

 ### Risks and Penalties

-#### Consequences of Defeat:
+#### Consequences of Defeat

 Failing in a duel results in the loss of all accumulated experience.